duanyytop/ckb-wallet/README.md

 and address account number is 0, and change is 0 and address index is 0.
 You can get more information about HD wallet path from [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

+ckb-wallet also support fetching balance of an address(mainnet/testnet), sending capacity to other addresses and Nervos Dao deposit and withdraw.

 ## Done

 - Creating HD wallet